 Make exercise a priority this spring by tracking improvements to your inner health with a blood test.
 Our Fitness Blood Test is the perfect place to start because it can set your personal baseline for many important areas of health, such as your cholesterol and liver health.
 From here onwards, through retesting you can soon have a spring back in your step.

 Stress causes a small region at the base of the brain to set off an alarm system in the body, prompting the adrenal glands to release a surge of hormones, including adrenaline and cortisol, that cause the ‘fight-or-flight’ response.
 Cortisol plays a role in most of the body’s functioning including regulating blood sugar levels, metabolism, salt/water balance, blood pressure and inflammation.

-Use the new season as that necessary nudge to check your inner health.
-By having regular health checks you can easily track any changes and act accordingly, safe in the knowledge that you are doing everything in your power to achieve and maintain good health.
-Our range of Diet and Lifestyle Checks tests are comprehensive health screens for all ages.
-With investigations into a wide variety of conditions from heart disease, diabetes, liver and kidney function, thyroid health and iron status, these health screens are a vital tool in understanding your current state of health.
+Use the new season as that necessary nudge to check that you are as healthy on the inside as the outside.
+By having health checks, you can easily track any changes and make changes, safe in the knowledge that you are doing everything in your power to achieve and maintain good health.
+You can get a Medichecks blood test for a wide variety of conditions including heart disease, diabetes, liver and kidney function, thyroid health and iron status.
+Our health tests come with expert advice from our team of Medichecks doctors and are a vital tool to understand your inner health.